Return to Our School

 He listens carefully to explanations, which means that I can give him feedback in the lesson and very quickly move his learning forward.
 When lining up and transitioning around the school, Maxi is a role model to those around him and leads by example.
 He never needs reminding or refocussing and that in itself, is impressive!

 Maxi, you are inspirational!
-I am very much enjoying having you in year 6 and I’m looking forward to our Year 6 journey – it’s going to be a great year!
+I am very much enjoying having you in the class and I’m looking forward to our journey this year!

 Elliot is a kind, caring and thoughtful individual who displays all the Manland Values in his daily conduct.